Clash at the Castle (2022): Raw

 On the following episode of Raw, Edge came out and stated that he had known Dominik Mysterio for a long time and recounted his history with the Mysterio family.
 Rey, Dominik's father, then came out and wanted an explanation for Dominik's actions.
 Dominik then came out, flanked by The Judgment Day (Finn Bálor, Damian Priest, and Rhea Ripley) and ignored his father.
 After Rey sadly walked backstage, Edge then vowed to get an answer out of Dominik, however, Judgment Day viciously attacked Edge.
 Later that night, Rey faced Priest in a losing effort.
 The following week, Edge defeated Dominik by disqualification after interference from The Judgment Day.
 After the match, they attacked Edge with a steel chair, ending the attack by placing the chair on Edge's leg and Bálor performing a Coup de Grâce on the chair.
 Two weeks later, Edge returned and challenged Bálor to an "I Quit" match at Extreme Rules, and Bálor accepted.

-Also on Raw, footage was shown of Seth Rollins rejecting Matt Riddle's rematch challenge immediately after their match at Clash at the Castle.
+Also on Raw, footage was shown of Seth "Freakin" Rollins rejecting Matt Riddle's rematch challenge immediately after their match at Clash at the Castle.
 The following week, Riddle lost his match after interference from Rollins.
 On the September 19 episode, Riddle cost Rollins his United States Championship match.
 Later that night, Rollins caused Riddle to lose in tag team action.
 While the two were fighting backstage, Rollins challenged Riddle to a match, and Riddle accepted as a Fight Pit match for Extreme Rules.
 On October 1, UFC Hall of Famer Daniel Cormier was appointed as the special guest referee for the match.

 Also, Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) continued to target Alexa Bliss, Asuka, and Raw Women's Champion Bianca Belair.
 Kai and Sky went on to win the WWE Women's Tag Team Championship on the September 12 episode of Raw.
-The following week, Bliss, Asuka, and Belair interrupted Damage CTRL's celebration for Kai and Sky's victory, leading to a match between Bliss and Asuka for that episode's main event, where Bayley won.
+The following week, Bliss, Asuka, and Belair interrupted Damage CTRL's celebration for Kai and Sky's victory, leading to a match between Bliss and Bayley for that episode's main event, where Bayley won.
 After the match, Kai, Sky, and Bayley attacked Bliss.
 Belair made the save, but was also attacked by the three, as was Asuka.
 Bayley then stated that she wanted a Raw Women's Championship match at Extreme Rules, reiterating the fact that she pinned Belair at Clash at the Castle.
 On the September 26 episode, Bayley challenged Belair to a ladder match for the title at Extreme Rules, and Belair accepted.
+Belair then defeated Sky.
+The following week, Sky defeated Bliss due to Bayley and Kai preventing interference from Asuka and Belair.
+After the match, Damage CTRL laid out Bliss, Asuka (who would both be out of action for four weeks), and Belair before heading on the top of a ladder.